-Creating custom product packaging can be tricky to get right.
+Creating custom packaging can be tricky to get right.

 Yet high quality packaging is more critical than ever before in order to win customers.
-This is because consumer behaviour has been transformed by the pandemic: as a result, they have higher expectations about the packaging their products are delivered in.
+This is because consumer behaviour has been transformed by the pandemic.
+As a direct result, they have higher expectations about packaging they receive.

 The acceleration of e-commerce shopping is a major shift that’s certain to continue beyond the pandemic because consumers have forged new habits.

 New customers are purchasing online for the first time ever discovering just how convenient it is; and existing shoppers are buying online, more often.

 This is good news for online businesses.
 However, the endless stream of deliveries to our doorsteps makes it difficult for brands to stand out.
 This, in addition to the ongoing shortages in cardboard, has seen businesses turning to packaging-led innovation.